Carpal tunnel syndrome

 Older people are at higher risk for CTS than younger adults.
 CTS is very rare in children.

-Many studies indicate that women have a significantly higher risk for CTS than men.
-According to the National Institutes of Health, women are three times more likely than men to have carpal tunnel syndrome.
+Some studies indicate that women may have a higher risk for CTS than men.
 The explanation for this greater risk is unknown, but it may be related to the smaller size of a woman's carpal tunnel.
 Hormonal changes also appear to play a major role in CTS.

 In pregnant women, CTS may occur in both wrists.
 CTS that begins during pregnancy is usually not severe and persistent enough to require treatment.
 Although cases eventually go away on their own after delivery, symptoms may persist for 6 months or more.